Jeff Aman was announced as the new associate principal for curriculum and instruction in an email sent to the faculty.

 “The reputation has spread throughout the Midwest and even nationally, so people know ‘oh, that’s a great school district,’ so I’m super excited,” Aman said.

-Aman said one of the main reasons he felt compelled to take the job was to be closer to his wife’s family from Kansas City.
+Aman said one of the main reasons he felt compelled to take the job was to be closer to his wife’s family in Kansas City.
 He said he thinks the move is going to be a big one, but that he believes it will be worth it.

 Additionally, Aman said Orono is considerably smaller than Northwest.
 He said he is coming from a school with under 1,000 students and he is excited to oversee more at Northwest.
 He said Orono had a similar administrative team with multiple principals, so he feels comfortable coming to the job knowing he will have a team of administrators to work with.